NiamhBrown/portfolio/README.md

 # Features
 - Responsive design
-- Project showcases with descriptions and links.
+- Project showcases with descriptions and links

 # Built with
 - **HTML5**